abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Group isomorphisms
 ---

 We already mentioned group isomorphisms, but we didn't define what they are.
-Let's do that now --- an isomorphism between two groups is an isomorphism ($f$) between their respective sets of elements, such that for any $a$ and $b$ we have $f(a \bullet b) = f(a) \bullet f(b)$.
+Let's do that now --- an isomorphism between two groups is an isomorphism ($f$) between their respective sets of elements, such that for any $a$ and $b$ we have $f(a \circ b) = f(a) \circ f(b)$.
 Visually, the diagrams of isomorphic groups have the same structure.

 ![Group isomorphism between different representations of S3](../03_monoid/group_isomorphism.svg)